 NSEP Boren Awards

 Boren Fellowships and Scholarships provide a unique funding opportunity for U.S. students to study world regions critical to U.S. interests (including Africa, Asia, Central & Eastern Europe, Eurasia, Latin America & the Caribbean, and the Middle East).
 The countries of Western Europe, Canada, Australia, and New Zealand are excluded.
 This is a competitive scholarship based on academic achievement and motivation.
-There is one application deadline a year.
-The 2013 Boren Scholarship Deadline is February 13, 2013.
+There is one application deadline a year, usually in early February.

 The Bridging Scholarship will award 50 scholarships to American students participating in study abroad programs in Japan.
 Undergraduate students majoring in any field of study and attending any recognized exchange or independent program in Japan are eligible to apply for these scholarships.
 Awards range from $2,500 for one semester or $4,000 for students on an academic year program (there are no awards for summer programs).
-The deadline to submit applications for a Fall 2013 study abroad program is April 8, 2013.
+The deadline to submit applications for a Spring 2015 study abroad program is October 8, 2014.

 Japan Student Services Organization (JASSO)